Juan L. Varona

 - The American Mathematical Society (AMS).

-- The Comisión de Información y Comunicación Electrónicas
+- Former member of the Comisión de Información y Comunicación Electrónicas

 of the Comité Español de Matemáticas